KevinH-Fr/railsFriends/README.md

-# README
+# Friends list app

-Hello here !
+Hello here !!
+Bis
+my name is Kevin

 This README would normally document whatever steps are necessary to get the application up and running.